rdappel/courses/pages/version-control-essentials/pull-requests.md

 Pull requests are a fundamental feature of Git hosting platforms like GitHub, GitLab, and Bitbucket.
 They provide a way to propose changes to a repository and facilitate code review and collaboration.
 In this section, we'll learn how to create, review, and merge pull requests.

-In this video, we'll introduce the concept of pull requests and how they work:
+In this video, we'll introduce the concept of contributing to open-source projects:

 <details open>
     <summary class="video">Show/Hide Video</summary>
     <div class="video-container">
-        <iframe src="https://www.youtube.com/embed/LVKjUvHAOBg" width="100%" height="100%" frameborder="0"
+        <iframe src="https://www.youtube.com/embed/oqDCqcPfS9I" width="100%" height="100%" frameborder="0"
             allowfullscreen allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture">
         </iframe>
     </div>